An Evolution Equation Approach to Linear Quantum Field Theory: Preliminaries

 Let $R$ be a linear operator on $\cW$.
 We say that it is \emph{bounded} if for some (hence for all) compatible scalar products $\cinner{\cdot}{\cdot}_\bullet$ there exists a constant $C_\bullet$ such that

 Suppose that $A$ is a (densely defined) operator on $\cW$.
 We say that it is \emph{similar to self-adjoint} if there exists a compatible scalar product $\cinner{\cdot}{\cdot}_\bullet$ such that $A$ is self-adjoint with respect to $\cinner{\cdot}{\cdot}_\bullet$.
-Note that for such operators the spectral theorem applies.
+Note that for such operators the spectral theorem can be applied.
 In particular, for any (complex-valued) Borel function $f$ on the spectrum of $A$ we can define $f(A)$.

 Let $Q$ be a sesquilinear form on $\cW$.
 We say that it is \emph{bounded} if for some (hence for all) compatible scalar products $\cinner{\cdot}{\cdot}_\bullet$ there exists $C_\bullet$ such that

 Note that on Hilbertizable spaces we do not have a natural identification of sesquilinear forms with operators.